SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 });
 ```

-The property **previewItem**, that returned the current suggestion item on preview, is no longer present.
-The user can listen for selection-change event in order to understand which suggestion item is on preview.
+The property **previewItem**, which returned the current suggestion item on preview, is no longer present.
+The user can listen to the `selection-change` event to understand which suggestion item is on the preview.

 - The read-only property `previewItem` has been removed